Cancellative sparse domination: Regular martingales - multiscale operators and dyadic harmonic analysis

 \subsection{Martingale transforms and square functions}

-In this section, we make the standing assumption that the filtration $\{\F_k\}_k$ is regular.
-This means that there exists a constant $R>0$ such that for each non-negative, integrable function $f$, we have the estimate
+In this section, we make the additional standing assumption that the filtration $\{\F_k\}_{k\geq 0}$ is regular.
+This means that there exists a constant $R>0$ such that for every nonnegative $f \in L^1(\Omega)$ we have the estimate

-Since we are now dealing with multiscale operators, we need to introduce stopped versions of the objects used in section \ref{sec:sec1}.
+In contrast to Section \ref{sec:sec1}, here we use the language of sparse stopping times $\cbrace{\nu_k}_{k\geq 0}$ from \cite{DPS23}, rather than sparse sequences $\cbrace{S_k}_{k\geq 0}$ as in Definition \ref{def:sparsemart}.
+Since we will now be dealing with multiscale operators, we need to introduce stopped versions of the objects used in Section \ref{sec:sec1}.
 Let $\nu$ be a stopping time.
-Given a martingale $f$ we can define the \emph{stopped} martingale $f^\nu$ as
+Given a martingale $\{f_k\}_{k\geq 0}$ we define the \emph{stopped} martingale $\{f^\nu_k\}_{k\geq 0}$ as